gianlazz/Lazztech.Cloud/GianDevNotes.md

 Here's a guide on how to update with bower for aspnet core which is how the project ships by default.
 Though I may have to transistion to npm since there's going to be less and less support for bower. https://medium.com/@ashwinigupta/how-to-migrate-from-bootstrap-3-template-to-4-in-asp-net-core-application-7da01a1acf99

 Okay so I've got bootstrap 4 based on the above blog post but the nav bar is floating below where it should be...
+It's also not rendering the body content with the suggested cshtml.
+Maybe it's because it's a razor pages project instead of mvc.

 Also here's the link for the watcher details so that it will recompile as I make changes: https://stackoverflow.com/questions/46584740/watching-an-asp-net-core-2-0-app